An Experienced Divorce and Child Support Lawyer in Columbia, MO

 The parent who pays is referred to as the “paying parent,” or the “payor.”

-The child support guidelines use tables and worksheets calculations to determine which parent pays support and how much they will pay.
-You can find what is called the Form 14 child support calculation worksheet online.
-At a minimum, you need the following information to calculate the presumed amount of child support:
+The guidelines use tables and worksheet calculations to determine which parent pays support, and how much they will pay.
+You can find the Form 14 – Child Support Calculation worksheet online.

 - Your gross monthly income (before taxes)